uisitoam/Climate-Regionalisation/README.md

 ## Script

-The following packages are needed to execute the script: `numpy`, `matplotlib`, `tensorflow`, `scipy`, `netCDF4` and `datetime`.
+The following packages are needed to execute the script: `numpy`, `matplotlib`, `tensorflow`, `scipy`, `cartopy`, `netCDF4` and `datetime`; `tqdm` is also used for enable a visual reference of the progress.
 The program is divided into five .py scripts:
 - `reader.py`: contains the required functions to extract the usefull information from the files where the data under study is given.
-- `datafunctions.py`: contains the required functions to manage conveniently the extracted information, then feed to the neural models afterward.
+- `datafunctions.py`: contains the required functions to manage conveniently the extracted information.
 It also contains functions to obtain some metrics used to validate the model, along with a function to compute the rainfall amount based on the paramaters of a gamma-Bernouilli distribution given by the precipitation net.
+Functions to manage the masked arrays used on precipitation predictions are also provided.
 - `nets.py`: contains the CNN models of temperature and precipitation, along with the loss functions used for each one of them.
-- `trainfunctions.py`: contains the functions related to making predictions with the models, along with the obtention of some metrics used to validate the models.
+- `trainfunctions.py`: contains the functions related to train and making predictions with the models, along with the obtention of some metrics used to validate the models.
 - `plots.py`: contains the functions used to make the different plots showing the results of the model.
 - `main.py`: this is the script where all functions are called and used to obtain the desired results.
+There is also a `bot.py` script not provided here.
+It is just a telegram bot developed to shown execution time along with some metrics.
+It also contains a function for "pretty print".
+Not necessary for the execution.

 ## Results